 10:30 am – Approached cool deaf dude.
 He rejected me and left the area.

 [10:30] to 11:30 am – Licked my wounds as I chatted with gym friends.

 11:50 am – Family grabbed me and we drove to Farmers’ market.

 Part artistic dreamer, part entrepreneur, and master of community outreach, Myly was full of energy.
 For an hour we spoke of the past and future of the Canoga Park art and culture scene.
 There was no loss of enthusiasm in her council to all, “Don’t settle.
 Find what you are passionate about and go for it!”
 A thought that I’m sure we have all entertained.

 Myly lived what she preached as she referenced her recent layoff of employment, “I was freaked at first, but then I realized it was a gift.”

 She had not looked back.

-“As a child I always collected things” and as she described them, it was easy to see they where not just things, but treasures to her.
+“As a child, I always collected things” and as she described them, it was easy to see they were not just things, but treasures to her.
 Objects of all sorts, each one special part of a collection she reused to feed her artistic self.
 By her reveal, “I’ve never thought of myself as an artist, but more of a business person.”

 We talked of her childhood and her remembrance of, at a very young age, selling necklaces that she made from other people’s discards.
 Telling me, “I never dreamed that I would one day be supporting myself with the stuff I make.
 It’s totally rad.”